christyehlertmackie/christyehlertmackie.github.io/index.md

 ---
 #### [Delivering DoorDash Marketing Insights](https://www.linkedin.com/pulse/delivering-doordash-marketing-insights-ehlert-mackie-mba-msba/)
 [<img src="images/DoorDash with Text.png?raw=true"/>](https://www.linkedin.com/pulse/delivering-doordash-marketing-insights-ehlert-mackie-mba-msba/)
-In this project, I used various techniques in Excel to analyze DoorDash marketing data for a recent campaign.
+For this project, I used various techniques in Excel to analyze DoorDash marketing data for a recent campaign.
 I provided insights on the campaign's performance and recommendations for future marketing campaigns.

 ---